-SITE Engineering, Inc. has completed a preliminary exploration and evaluation of the subsurface conditions at the proposed Progress Point site located on US Highway 90 Frontage Road near LA Highway 675 in Iberia Parish, Louisiana.
-The project will consist of a commercial/industrial development encompassing approximately 45 acres of currently undeveloped land.
-It should be noted that the project is in the extreme early stages of development and the actual types, sizes and locations of any proposed infrastructure has not been provided.
-Therefore, the recommendations provided in this report should be considered preliminary and general in nature.
-For final recommendations to be provided, additional borings will need to be performed.
+SITE Engineering, Inc. has completed a preliminary exploration and evaluation of the subsurface conditions for the proposed Blue Andrus Property.
+The subject site is located on the east side of Interstate 49 approximately one mile north of Louisiana Highway 93 in St. Landry Parish, Louisiana.
+The project will consist of a commercial/industrial development encompassing approximately 46 acres.

+It should be noted that the project is in the extremely early stages of development and the actual types, sizes and locations of any proposed infrastructure has not been provided.
+Therefore, the recommendations provided in this report should be considered preliminary in nature.
+For final recommendations to be provided, additional borings will need to be performed once additional development plans are ascertained.

 The subsurface conditions were explored by the performance of soil test borings.
 As requested, our scope of services included drilling two (2) borings extending to depths ranging from 25 to 50 feet below the existing ground surface.
-At the time of the field exploration, the majority of the subject site appeared to have once been used for agricultural purposes.
-The furrows throughout the site were approximately 12 to 18 inches in depth.
-However, a crop was not planted.

-The borings generally encountered approximately 10 inches of silty clay and lean clay topsoil followed by stiff to soft lean clay soils to depths ranging from 15 to 17 feet.
-Below these depths, boring B-2 encountered very stiff to stiff fat clay soils to the boring completion depth of 25 feet and boring B-1 encountered very stiff to stiff fat clay and lean clay soils extending to a depth of at least 50 feet, the maximum depths explored.
+The borings generally encountered approximately 8 to 10 inches of highly organic, silty clay topsoil followed by very stiff to soft lean clay soils to a depth of about 12 feet.
+These lean clay soils were underlain by very stiff to stiff fat clay soils to the boring completion depth of 50 feet within boring B-1 and to a depth of about 22 feet within boring B-2.
+Below this depth, boring B-2 encountered stiff sandy lean clay soils to the boring completion depth of 25 feet.

-Groundwater was initially encountered at depths of 18 feet and 15 feet below the existing ground surface within borings B-1 and B-2, respectively.
-Boring B-2 was allowed to remain open for a period of about 24 hours at which time free water was observed approximately 4 feet below the existing ground surface.
+Groundwater was first encountered at a depth of about 13 feet below the existing ground surface within boring B-1, only.
+Boring B-2 did not encounter groundwater within the depth explored.
+Immediately after completion of the drilling and prior to demobilization of our equipment, the boreholes were plugged and abandoned.
+Therefore, delayed groundwater measurements were not possible.
 The boring logs included in the appendix of this report should be reviewed for specific soil and groundwater information at each boring location.

 The near surface soils encountered in the borings performed at this site are considered good in strength and support capabilities and are believed to be low in shrink/swell potential.
-As previously mentioned, site development information was not provided due to the extremely preliminary nature of this project.
-Therefore, this report will provide general recommendations for potential foundation types including shallow foundation systems such as typical spread and continuous footings as well as deep foundation systems such as drilled cast-in-place concrete shafts and driven timber piles.
+As previously mentioned, site development information was not provided due to the preliminary nature of this project.
+Therefore, this report will provide general recommendations for potential foundation types including shallow foundation systems consisting of isolated spread footings, continuous wall footings, and grade beams, and deep foundation systems such as drilled cast-in-place concrete shafts.

 General recommendations are also being provided for various flexible and rigid pavement systems.
-Preliminary recommendations and details related to site development, foundation and pavement design, and construction considerations are included in subsequent sections of this report.
+Details related to site development, foundation and pavement design, and construction considerations are included in subsequent sections of this report.
 Again, the recommendations provided within this report should be considered preliminary in nature due to the limited number of borings performed in relation to the size of the subject site.
 It should be noted that the soil characteristics within an isolated construction area may be drastically different than those provided in this report and should be determined with additional soil borings once specific project information is ascertained.